 TOC is a good idea from an SEO perspective because it has many critical on-page factors.
-Like H1, H2 tags, which make your post easy to read and understand by the search engine bots.
+Like H1, and H2 tags, which make your post easy to read and understand by search engine bots.

 If you want to add TOC to your post, then there are some free plugins available for WordPress, including:

 We’ve discussed the importance of internal links and a table of contents!
 If you are a new blogger or have been blogging for a while, you must not ignore these elements, as they play an important role in ranking!
 Try them out and see what kind of magic they can work on your ranking!